OCA/sale-workflow/sale_stock_picking_blocking/README.rst

 To configure this module, you need to:

-1. Go to 'Sales > Configuration > Sales > Delivery Block Reason'.
+1. Go to 'Sales > Configuration > Sales Orders > Delivery Block Reason'.
 2. Create the different reasons that can lead to block the deliveries of a sales order.
 3. Add some users to the group 'Release Delivery Block in Sales Orders'.